omise/omise-android/README.md

 method.

 ### Payment Creator activity
-Another way to use the Omise Android SDK is to integrate the `PaymentCreatorActivity` in order to allow users to create a payment source from the list of sources available for the implementer.
+Another way to use the Omise Android SDK is to integrate the `PaymentCreatorActivity` to allow users to create a payment source from the list of sources available for the account.

 To use it, first declare the availability of the activity in your AndroidManifest.xml file as follows: